alex-carvalho-data-terraformation/airflow-spark-infra/README.md

 ### 1. Summary of set up

-All invironment is built using Terraform.
+All environment is built using Terraform.

 Basically it's necessary to initialize the Terraform environment.

-The infrastructure is splited into 2 parts:
+The infrastructure is split into 2 parts:

 - [build](BUILD.md)
 - [execution](EXEC.md)